Lord of the Flies (1963 film): Casting and filming

 The parents of the boys chosen as actors were reported to have been provided copies of the novel, from which a commentary had been physically removed; those pages included describing the culmination of the hunt of a wild sow as an "Oedipal wedding night".
 Brook noted that "time was short; we were lent the children by unexpectedly eager parents just for the duration of the summer holidays".

 The film was shot entirely in Puerto Rico at Aguadilla, El Yunque and on the island of Vieques.
-The boys in the cast were all non-professional, had mostly not read the book, and actual scripting was minimal; scenes were filmed by explaining them to the boys, who then acted them out, with some of the dialogue improvised.
+The boys in the cast were all non-professional, had mostly not read the book, and actual scripting was minimal; scenes were filmed by explaining them to the boys, who then acted them out, with most of the dialogue improvised.
+As such, the movie does not have a screenplay credit.
 For many of the cast, Lord of the Flies was their only film appearance.
 Two notable exceptions were James Aubrey (Ralph) and Nicholas Hammond (Robert), who both had sizable acting careers in adulthood.

 Life magazine journalist Robert Wallace visited the cast in Puerto Rico and observed one of them amusing himself by feeding live lizards into the blades of a rotating fan.
 Wallace commented: "One could almost hear William Golding, 4,000 miles away in England, chuckling into his beard."

 Tom Gaman, who played Simon in Brook's film, remembered that "although I didn't think much about it at the time, in hindsight my death scene scares me.
 It was night, the spears – those wooden stakes – were quite real.
 We were excited, brandishing flaming sticks around a bonfire on the beach in a real storm.
 I really did emerge from the bushes into the centre of a raging crowd, screamed in terror, was stabbed by boys with sharpened sticks, and staggered to the water."